 Sunday School -

-During the 9:00 a.m. service (fall through spring) Sunday School is provided for all ages - this includes a Bible study time for adults.
+During the 9:00 a.m. service (fall through spring) Sunday School is provided for all ages, to include adult community time.

 The Lord's Supper -